Sri M

-Sri M (born Mumtaz Ali Khan) is an Indian Yogi, spiritual guide, social reformer and educationist.
-He is an initiate of the Nath sub tradition of Hinduism and is the disciple of Sri Maheshwarnath Babaji, who was a disciple of Mahavatar Babaji.
-Sri M, also known as Sri Madhukarnath Ji, lives in Madanapalle, Andhra Pradesh, India.
-Sri M received the Padma Bhushan, India's third-highest civilian award, in 2020.
+Sri M (born Mumtaz Ali Khan, 6 November 1948), also known as Sri Madhukar Nath, is an Indian yogi, spiritual guide, orator, and educationist.
+He is the pioneer of the Nath tradition of Hinduism and is the disciple of Sri Maheshwarnath Babaji, who was a disciple of Sri Guru Babaji (Mahavatar Babaji).
+Sri M lives in Madanapalle, Andhra Pradesh, India.
+He received the Padma Bhushan, India's third-highest civilian award, in 2020.

 Early life

-Mumtaz Ali Khan was born on 6 November 1949 to an affluent Muslim family in Trivandrum, Kerala.
-In his autobiography, Apprenticed to a Himalayan Master, Sri M describes meeting his guru Maheshwarnath Babaji in the garden of Sri M's home in Trivandrum: a distinguished, youthful-looking stranger with matted hair, standing near a jackfruit tree.
+Mumtaz Ali Khan was born on 6 November 1948 to an affluent Muslim family in Trivandrum, Travancore–Cochin (now in Kerala).
+In his autobiography, Apprenticed to a Himalayan Master, Sri M describes meeting his guru Sri Maheshwarnath Babaji in the backyard of his home in Trivandrum: a distinguished, youthful-looking stranger with matted hair, standing near a jackfruit tree.
 After a brief conversation, the stranger disappeared.
-This was a turning point in nine-year-old Sri M's life, and he later said about the meeting:
+This was a turning point in nine-year old Sri M's life, and he later said about the meeting:

-After this awakening, Sri M made contact with a number of South Indian saints who included Bhagawan Nityananda of Ganeshpuri, Yogi Gopala Saami, Kaladi Mastan, Swami Abhedananda, Chempazhanti Swami, Swami Tapasyananda and Mai Ma.
+After this, Sri M made contact with a number of South Indian saints who included Bhagawan Nityananda of Ganeshpuri, Yogi Gopala Saami, Kaladi Mastan, Swami Abhedananda, Chempazhanti Swami, Swami Tapasyananda and Mai Ma.

 Quest for self-realisation

 According to his autobiography, Sri M left his home at age nineteen to find his master in the Himalayas.
 Exhausted by the search, he met Sri Maheshwarnath Babaji—the same person he had met when he was nine—at the Vyasa Gufa (cave) near Badrinath.
-Sri M lived with Maheshwarnath for three-and-a-half years and learned many things.
+Sri M lived with Maheshwarnath Babaji for three-and-a-half years and learned many things.
 Initiated into the Nath tradition, his Kundalini energy was awakened.
-Sri M and Maheshwarnath traveled to a mutt in Tholing, Tibet.
-His desire to meet Grand Master Mahavatar Babaji was fulfilled on Nilkantha Hill with the help of Maheshwarnath.
-Sri M claimed that Mahavatar Babaji was his master in a previous life, and Maheshwarnath reportedly had the power to materialize and de-materialize in any form on earth or beyond.
+Sri M and Sri Maheshwarnath Babaji traveled to a mutt in Tholing, Tibet.
+His desire to meet Grand Master Sri Guru Babaji (Mahavatar Babaji) was fulfilled on Nilkantha Hill with the help of Maheshwarnath Babaji.
+Sri M claimed that Sri Babaji was his master in a previous life, and Maheshwarnath Babaji reportedly had the power to materialize and de-materialize in any form on earth or beyond.